Ringo’s Big Adventure

-Yes, I know Ruth Gordon had “Oder-ifics” way back in 1971’s “Haorld and Maude” but I think Bud Cort was merely acting when he said he could smell “Snow Fall on 42nd street.”
+Yes, I know Ruth Gordon had “Oder-ifics” way back in 1971’s Harold and Maude but I think Bud Cort was merely acting when he said he could smell “Snow Fall on 42nd street.”

-But do you know who CAN selectively dispense odors on demand?
+But do you know who CAN selectively dispense odours on demand?

-I only realized it yesterday… I was daydreaming and rather absent-mindedly rubbing his ever-appreciative noggin yesterday afternoon.
-And like I sometimes do, I was simultaneously involved in a wee bit of idle conversation with him (don’t point and laugh at me; you do silly stuff too) when I happened to glance up at the clock.
+I only realized it yesterday: I was daydreaming and rather absent-mindedly rubbing Ringo’s ever-appreciative noggin, when, as I sometimes do, I engaged in a wee bit of idle conversation with him (don’t point and laugh at me; you do silly stuff too).
+We were in the process of this harmless activity when I happened to glance up at the clock.

-“Hey Ringo,” I casually announced, “guess what time it is.
-It’s time for a doggie-walk!” … And when the word “doggiewalk” came out of my mouth, Ringo released an unmistakeable odour.
+“Hey Ringo,” I casually announced, “guess what time it is: It’s time for a doggie-walk!”
+And when the word “doggie-walk” came out of my mouth, Ringo released an unmistakeable odour.
 Woah?
-And what an odour?
+And what an odour it was too!
 It was NOT my imagination.
 I did NOT hallucinate it.
-We were in my room with the door closed and there was nary a breeze, so the strange (and immediate) odour could only have come from Ringo.
-It hadn’t been present at the beginning of the sentence (not in that sudden concentration anyway), and to me, it smelled like dog.
-I suspect that to Ringo, it smelled like happiness.
+We were in our bedroom with the door closed and there was nary a breeze, so the strange (and immediate) odour could only have come from Ringo.
+It hadn’t been present at the beginning of the sentence (not in that sudden concentration anyway), and to me, it smelled like nasty dog.
+I suspect that, to Ringo, it smelled like happiness.

-I know what you’re going to say: “that’s not a recorded smell either; those are actual chemicals being released in the same was as dog-poop molecules being released from Tupperware.”
+I know what you’re going to say: “that’s not a recorded smell either; those are actual chemicals being released in the same way as dog-poop molecules finding their way to your nose when you open the Tupperware lid.”
 And I’m not going to argue with you about that.
 I just think it’s cool that Ringo can release odours on command.
 I wish I could do that.